Labeling Agent

 * It’s easier to measure performance and decide what labeling strategy to use.

-## How to Create a Labeling Agent
+## Create a labeling agent

 #### 1. Prepare the label set